-- Students living in private non-University housing in the area of The University of Scranton, which includes north to Gibson St., south to Ridge Row, east to Harrison Ave. and west to Mifflin Ave., are not permitted to purchase a University parking permit. - Evening Classes (Commuters Only) students may purchase an evening permit valid for use after 4:00 p.m.
-Students who attend day classes or who conduct academic research activities on campus earlier than 4:00 p.m. must purchase a day/commuter student parking permit. - Graduate fellows, graduate assistants and teaching assistants can purchase a parking permit for all-day use.
+- Students living in private non-University housing within an eight-block radius of The University of Scranton, which includes north to Gibson St., south to Ridge Row, east to Harrison Ave. and west to Mifflin Ave., are not permitted to purchase a University parking permit. - Evening Classes (Commuters Only) Students may purchase an evening permit valid for use after 4:00 p.m.
+Students who attend day classes or who conduct academic research activities on campus earlier than 4:00 p.m. must purchase a day/commuter student parking permit. - Graduate fellows, graduate assistants, and teaching assistants can purchase a parking permit for all-day use.